AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedEnemyDataGenerationModel.md

-# Creating Cluster-Based Difficulty Generation Model
+# Creating Cluster-Based Enemy Data Generation Model

 Hi guys!
-In this tutorial, we will demonstrate on how to create cluster-based difficulty generation model so that the enemies are not too easy or too hard for everyone in PvE modes.
+In this tutorial, we will demonstrate on how to create cluster-based enemy data generation model so that the enemies are not too easy or too hard for everyone in PvE modes.

 For best results, please use: